 Aspirants must: Since the RAS Exam 2026 is a pointer of official changes, it means that it requires aspirants to:

-• Monitor the developments in respect to the RAS prelims new syllabus and the RAS mains new syllabus.
+Monitor the developments with respect to the RAS prelims new syllabus and the RAS mains new syllabus.

 Changes: RAS Prelims & Mains 2026